vinhboy/CGI-POC/README.md

 **c.
 Understood what people needed, by including people in the prototype development and design process;**

-CGI followed a user centric approach to the design and development of our prototype.
+CGI followed a user-centric approach to the design and development of our prototype.
 Our UX/UI designer engaged users early through the use of persona interviews and surveys.
-The results of the interviews were quickly turned into wireframes.
-The wireframes were refined based on user surveys.
-The wireframes provided a quick and visual way to communicate to the developers the look and feel we wanted for the prototype so that development could begin once the PM approved the initial stories.
+The interview results were quickly turned into wireflows.
+The wireflows were refined based on user surveys as well as usability testing with our users.
+The wireflows provided a quick, visual way to communicate to developers the desired prototype look and feel so development could begin once the PM approved the initial stories.

 We applied design techniques and tools including Persona Interviews, Wireflow Development, Usability Testing, and Lean UX to develop our UI.
 To support a responsive browser-based interface, we leveraged the guidelines from U.S. Web Design (USWD) for modern web standards and AngularJS.
 Applying these standards, along with input from users, allowed us to build a prototype that was simple and intuitive to navigate and use.
 We also tested for [ADA 508 and WCAG 2.0 ](https://github.com/CGI-Zahid/CGI-POC/tree/README_Evidence/README_Evidence/UI-UX/Usability%20Testing/508%20Compliance)compliance, using automated tools to test for adaptive reader support and other low vision options.